By JULIO CORTEZ

 Linthicum stole the detective’s vehicle after the shooting around 9:20 p.m., Delp said.

-The first officer was injured while police were responding to a call for a person in crisis.
+The first shooting occurred while police were responding to a call for a person in crisis.
 Baltimore County officers were called Wednesday afternoon to a home on in Cockeysville, where a family member escorted them to the person in crisis, police said in a statement.

-While the officers interacted with Linthicum, he fired multiple shots, striking one officer, police spokesperson Joy Stewart said.
+While the officers interacted with Linthicum, he fired multiple shots, wounding one officer, police spokesperson Joy Stewart said.
 Officers did not fire their weapons during that interaction, she said.

 The injured officer was taken to a hospital and officials announced late Wednesday that he was released and in good spirits.